LukePhairatt/SLAM_DEMOS/EKF_Slam/README.md

 # **Overview**
 The work of this project shows the step of implementing Extended Kalman Filter for SLAM.
-The work is based on the offline data
-from the differential drive robot and Lidar measurements.
-The raw data and visualisation package is taken from the tutorial given
-by Prof. Claus Brenner.
+The work in this project uses the offline data and visualisation package taken from the tutorial given by Prof. Claus Brenner.

 # **EKF-SLAM Summary**

 **STEP 1-Prediction:**
 Predict the next state,

 _EKF Formula (Prediction)_
 	X[t]_         = g(X[t-1],u[t])
 	Sig_State[t]_ = G[t]*Sig_State[t-1]*GT[t] + V[t]*Sig_Control*VT[t]